Community Support and Health Services

-- Planning for Healthy Living: The Next Challenge - In order to improve physical and mental health, reduce social pathology, and strengthen community "social immune systems," we must rebuild our sprawling suburbs and inner city neighborhoods so they support the development of face-to-face interaction and community in traffic-calmed streets and lively neighborhood squares.
+- Planning for Healthy Living: the Next Challenge - In order to improve physical and mental health, reduce social pathology, and strengthen community "social immune systems," suburbs and inner city neighborhoods need to be rebuilt so they support the development of face-to-face interaction, community in traffic-calmed streets and lively neighborhood squares.
 This article focuses on the extent to which existing planning leads to isolationism and social dysfunction.
 (International Making Cities Livable)

 - Public Health and Age-Friendly Communities